-Annoyingly, pet hair can adversely affect your air conditioning system.
-With proper maintenance, you'll help preserve steady airflow and protect the cooling equipment from harm.
+Pets are an important part of many people’s lives.
+You probably consider your dog or cat a beloved family member and want to have them around for many years, pet hair can adversely affect your air conditioning system.
+With proper maintenance, you can ensure adequate airflow and protect the cooling equipment from harm.

 Maintaining an efficient, properly functioning air conditioner is certainly possible, even with pets living in your home.
 Here’s how: